DigiLive/mushroom-strategy/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of Change

 _Put an `x` in all boxes that apply_

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Hot fix (corrects a major software bug or fault and should released as quickly as possible.)
+- [ ] Hot fix (corrects a major software bug or fault and should be released as quickly as possible.)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update
 - [ ] Refactoring